garglk/garglk/INSTALL.md

   freedesktop.org-compliant desktop, application, and MIME files.
 This is available only on non-Apple Unix platforms.

-- `WITH_TTS`: Takes one of three values: "ON", "OFF", or "AUTO".
-If "AUTO" (the default), text-to-speech support is enabled if the platform supports it.
+- `WITH_TTS`: Takes one of four values: "ON", "OFF", "AUTO", or "DYNAMIC".

+    - If "AUTO" (the default), text-to-speech support is enabled if the build environment supports it, and the resulting binaries will not work unless they're run on a platform that also supports it.
 Windows and macOS always support TTS, but Unix requires speech-dispatcher to be installed.
+      If the build environment does not support TTS, then it is disabled.

+    - If "DYNAMIC", text-to-speech support is always enabled, and the resulting binaries will work without platform text-to-speech support.
+This value is non-default because it may require source-level changes to keep it working on Unix platforms if speech-dispatcher has ABI-breaking changes.

-If the platform does not support TTS, then it is disabled.
-If "ON" (or any true value), TTS support is enabled if the platform supports it; otherwise, CMake will abort.
-If "OFF" (or any false value), TTS support is disabled.
+    - If "ON" (or any true value), TTS support is enabled if the build environment supports it; otherwise, CMake will abort.
+The resulting binaries will not work without platform text-to-speech support.

+    - If "OFF" (or any false value), TTS support is disabled.

 - `SOUND`: Takes one of three values: "SDL", for SDL sound support, "QT", for Qt sound support, and "none" (or any other value), for no